 The Policy & Advocacy Summer Fellowship connects LEE members with high-impact policy and advocacy leaders and organizations focused on education, children, youth and communities for an eight-week, full-time placement.

-The fellowship was founded in 2012 and has over 700 alumni.
-In 2019, we partnered with 150 organizations nationally to place over 175 fellows.
+The fellowship was founded in 2012 and has over 800 alumni.
+Every summer, we partner with organizations nationally to place over 100 fellows.